marcperemiquel/role-apache-php/README.md

-# role-apache-php
+## Purpose

-Ansible role Apache & PHP
+This ansible role contains general tasks to download and install Apache and PHP.